-The latest update from the FDA (June 2019) hypothesized that grain free diets formulated with legumes (peas, chickpeas, lentils) as a main ingredient or a lack of taurine might be contributing factors to this complex issue.
-It’s important to note that these findings are not conclusive and that the FDA is NOT recommending diet changes based on the information they’ve gathered so far.
+In July 2018, the FDA announced that they were investigating recent reports of DCM in dogs that are not genetically predisposed to the disease.
+The most recent update from the FDA (June 2019) hypothesized that two potential dietary factors could be legumes (peas, chickpeas, lentils) as a main ingredient or a lack of taurine.
+However, these are just hypotheses and the FDA has not recommended diet changes based on the information they’ve gathered so far.

 In September 2020, our Lead Veterinarian and R&D Director attended a virtual, scientific forum hosted by Kansas State University and the FDA’s Center for Veterinary Medicine to explore the causes of DCM in dogs and discuss latest research on this complex topic.
 Over the last two years, experts from across our industry and the veterinary community have been working to better understand the potential link between diet and DCM.
 The forum highlighted that a significant amount of research has been conducted and more is currently underway, but also confirmed this is a complex scientific issue that may involve multiple factors.
 The FDA expects it will take several years to fully understand the nature of this issue, but it will remain a key focus for the industry.

 At Merrick, we have been crafting natural recipes from the highest-quality whole ingredients for more than 30 years.
 As pet parents ourselves, providing your dog with the safest, most nutritious food made from the best possible ingredients has always been, and remains, the mission that drives everything we do.